tjwalkr3/ham-exam/README.md

 Features:
 - [ ] a database schema that can store the questions, categories, users, and user data
-- [ ] the questions have been loaded into the database
+- [ ] all the questions have been loaded into the database
 - [ ] tests which make the pipeline fail if they fail

 ### Nov 12